Ahmedhussein99/FCFS/README.md

 Run the exe file directly

-*You can download the Augmento.exe file for windows from the releases page and enjoy*
+*You can download the FCFS.exe file for windows from the releases page*

 **OR**